ialbert/bio/docs/bio-comm.md

 * `-3` will print the union of elements: `A`, `C`, `B`, `D`
 * `-x 1` reads a different column from file 1
 * `-y 1` reads a different column from file 2
-* `-t` treates the files as tab delimited rather than CSV
+* `-t` treats the files as tab delimited rather than CSV

 The content for either file may come from standard input.
 In that case the `-` symbol should be used instead of file name.